-Your contractor will need the right tools and materials to ensure the proper application of the sealer.
-Pay attention to manufacturer instructions regarding the tools you will need to seal your driveway if doing this yourself.
+Your contractor has the right tools and materials to ensure the proper application of the sealer.
+Pay attention to manufacturer instructions regarding the tools required to seal your driveway if doing this yourself.
 The steps to take before applying driveway sealer are:

 1) Seal Driveway Cracks